Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

   <p><b>Tip:</b> <em>Morn Afah</em> originates from the Usurper of Frost, not
   the Oracle of Darkness.</p>
   <p>If the HP difference is too large (i.e: the bosses are tethered together),
-  the MT (that's holding the Usurper of Frost) can sacrifice themselves to save the party from wiping to <em>Morn Afah</em>.</p>
+  the tank that's holding the Usurper of Frost can sacrifice themselves to save the party from wiping to <em>Morn Afah</em>.</p>
 </div>